Notes, 2025 Charles Henry Notes, 2025 Charles Henry

 Layered

-A 50mm lens is more front-to-back than side-to-side and compresses things together, perfect for layering foregrounds over backgrounds.
-It looks more deadpan than a 35mm.
+A 50mm lens is more front-to-back than side-to-side and compresses things together, perfect for layering foregrounds over backgrounds — more deadpan than a 35.

 Read More